 Resource strings may also be edited using the Android Studio Translations Editor.
-To open this editor, right-click on the app -> res -> values -> strings.xml file and select the Open Translations Editor menu option.
-This will display the Translation Editor in the main panel of the Android Studio window:
+To open this editor, rightclick on the app -> res -> values -> strings.xml file and select the Open editor menu option.
+This will display the Translation Editor in the main panel of the Android Studio window: Creating an Example Android App in Android Studio